Documenting a Julia Package

 end # end module

 As shown in "Getting Help", you can type ? in a Julia REPL to enter help mode, which changes the REPL prompt from julia> to help?>.
-In help mode, typing the name of a function will print its documentation, however timestwo doesn't have a docstring yet:
+In help mode, typing the name of a function will print its documentation.
+However, if we try this with our timestwo function, we'll see that it currently lacks a docstring:

 julia> using MyPackage # all exported functions are available